Oakley Wood Crematorium

 There is a natural, green burial site at Oakley Wood.

 We have records of people who have been cremated at Oakley Wood.
 We also have records for people buried in all of our cemeteries i.e. Leamington Spa (Brunswick St), Old Milverton, Kenilworth (Oaks Rd), Warwick.
 We do not have information for those buried in the closed churchyards we maintain.

-Any requests for genealogical information should be sent to Mid-Warwickshire Crematorium, Oakley Wood, Bishops Tachbrook, Leamington Spa, CV33 9QP enclosing a cheque for each person you are looking for made payable to Warwick District Council for £7.80 if you want a response by email, or £10.00 if you want the the information including maps to be sent in the post.
+Any requests for genealogical information should be sent to Mid-Warwickshire Crematorium, Oakley Wood, Bishops Tachbrook, Leamington Spa, CV33 9QP enclosing a cheque for each person you are looking for made payable to Warwick District Council for £10, or £40 if you want the the information including maps etc. to be sent in the post.

 About the crematorium

 The Crematorium was established in 1971, within Oakley Wood, a site having natural beauty and an atmosphere of peace and tranquillity.
 There is an abundance of bird life in the grounds and quietness and patience are often rewarded by the sight of more timid species.
 Rabbits, grey squirrels, foxes, badgers, moles and muntjac deer are among the mammals that have made Oakley Woods their home.